-Taking Stock of Ben-Gurion's Dream, the Hamas massacre of October 7 was the single bloodiest day for the Jews since the Holocaust, a reprise of which the State of Israel was meant to protect against.
+Taking Stock of Ben-Gurion's Dream

+The Hamas massacre of October 7th was the single bloodiest day for the Jews since the Holocaust, a reprise of which the State of Israel was meant to protect against.
 As such, it called into question numerous other conceptions that have guided Israel's institutions for more than a generation.
-Yet of all the conceptions that were profoundly shaken, alongside our sense of security, the most troubling is the viability of David Ben-Gurion's dream for the Negev.
+There was, of course, the military strategy of containment and over-reliance on technology.
+But there was also the assumption that deep societal rifts-between the political left and right, for example, and the secular and ultra-Orthodox communities-do not truly threaten Israel's existence, nor need to be seriously addressed.
+Yet of all the conceptions that were profoundly shaken alongside our sense of security, perhaps the most troubling is the viability of David Ben-Gurion's dream.

-Declaring that it is in the Negev "that the creativity and pioneering vigor of Israel shall be tested," Ben-Gurion linked the ingenuity and determination needed to make Israel's desert bloom to the ability of its founding generation to build a strong national home.
-For decades, his dream has inspired Israelis - and Jews - of all backgrounds and ideologies with a sense of meaning and collective purpose.
-We saw this, for example, in the founding of Kibbutz Be'eri and ten others in one night in 1946, and later in the founding of kibbutzim Sufa and Holit and many others in the barren southern Negev, often by olim who sought a pluralistic society.
+Declaring that it is in the Negev "that the creativity and pioneer vigor of Israel shall be tested," Ben-Gurion linked the ingenuity and determination needed to make Israel's desert bloom to the ability of its founding generation to build a strong national home.
+For decades, his dream has inspired Israelis of all backgrounds and ideologies with a sense of meaning and collective purpose.
+We saw this, for example, in the 1970s and 80s with the establishment of kibbutzim in the barren southern Negev by olim who sought a pluralistic society.
 We saw it again in the spate of agricultural communities that sprung up near Gaza after the 2005 disengagement, each a tangible statement of hope and healing.
-We saw it in the 1950s in the building of what were then called development towns, and their reinvention over the past two decades into vibrant Negev communities.
-And we see this today in the IDF's decision to relocate its elite technological units to Beer-Sheva, to turn the Negev into a scientific engine for Israel.
+And we see this today in the IDF's decision to relocate its elite technological units to Beer-Sheva, in an effort to turn the Negev into a scientific engine for Israel.
 This pioneering approach that looks on an impossible challenge and sees a vast opportunity is in many ways what made Israel the Startup Nation, and a source of innovation and solutions for the world.

-As Israel wages its current war in Gaza, there is a sense among Israelis that the State of Israel on "the day after" must be a vastly different place.
+As Israel wages its current war in Gaza-and faces the increasing specter of a northern front-there is a sense among Israelis that the state of "the day after" must be a very different place.
+There are calls for the drafting of a constitution and for a new social contract; for an end to economic disparities, to taking for granted, and indifference.
+Everything is now uncertain, and everything will be up for grabs.
 To be sure, we do not yet know what shape this new state will take.
-But what we do know is that for it to succeed, we must once again pass Ben-Gurion's test of pioneering vigor and creativity.
+But what we do know is that for it to succeed, we must pass once again Ben-Gurion's test of pioneering vigor and creativity.
 "If we will not stand in the Negev," he declared, "we will not stand in Tel Aviv."
-Put simply, in response to October 7, we must double down on Ben-Gurion's dream.
+Put simply, in response to October 7th, we must double down on Ben-Gurion's dream.

-Although founded to be, in Ben-Gurion's words, an "Oxford in the desert," Ben-Gurion University of the Negev (BGU) has never striven to be an ivory tower.
-On the contrary, we are the driving force in the Negev's development and key to its residents' social mobility.
-The new urgency of the task before us demands a new, and still bolder, commitment to meeting the Negev's needs.
-In turn, this commitment requires an expansion of our spheres of influence, and a willingness for radical involvement in the Negev's health and prosperity.
+Although founded to be, in Ben-Gurion's words, an "Oxford in the desert," Ben-Gurion University of the Negev (BGU) has never strived to be an ivory tower.
+On the contrary, we are the driving force in the Negev's development and the key to its residents' social mobility.
+Yet the new urgency of the task before us demands a new, and still bolder, commitment to meeting the Negev's needs.
+In turn, this commitment requires an expansion of our spheres of influence, and a willingness to take radical responsibility for the Negev's health and prosperity.